-1.6 EEG Recording and Measurement
+1.7 EEG Recording and Measurement

 Acquiring signals and images from the human body has become vital for early diagnosis of a variety of diseases.
-Such data can be in the form of electrobiological signals such as an electrocardiogram (ECG) from the heart, electromyogram (EMG) from muscles, electroencephalogram (EEG) from the brain, magnetoencephalogram (MEG) from the brain, electrogastrogram (EGG) from the stomach, and electroocclugram (or electrooptigram, EOG) from eye nerves.
-Measurements can also have the form of one type of ultrasound or radiograph such as sonograph (or ultrasound image), computerized tomography (CT), magnetic resonance imaging (MRI) or functional MRI (fMRI), positron emission tomography (PET), and single photon emission tomography (SPET).
+Such data can be in the form of electrobiological signals such as electrocardiogram (ECG) from the heart, electromyography (EMG) from muscles, EEG and MEG from the brain, electrogastrography (EGG) from the stomach, and electro-occlugraphy (electrooptigraphy, EOG) from eye nerves.
+Measurements can also be taken using ultrasound or radiographs, such as a sonograph (or ultrasound image), computerised tomography (CT), magnetic resonance imaging (MRI) or functional MRI (fMRI), positron emission tomography (PET), single photon emission tomography (SPET), or near-infrared spectroscopy (NIRS).

-Functional and physiological changes within the brain may be registered by either EEG, MEG, or fMRI.
-Application of fMRI is, however, very limited in comparison with EEG or MEG for a number of important reasons:
+Functional and physiological changes within the brain may be registered by either EEG, MEG or fMRI.
+Application of fMRI is, however, very limited in comparison with EEG or MEG due to a number of important reasons:

-- (a) The time resolution of fMRI image sequences is very low (for example approximately two frames/s), whereas the complete EEG bandwidth can be viewed using EEG or MEG signals. - (b) Many types of mental activities, brain disorders, and malfunctions of the brain cannot be registered using fMRI since their effect on the level of oxygenated blood is low. - (c) The accessibility to fMRI (and currently to MEG) systems is limited and costly. - (d) The spatial resolution of EEG, however, is limited to the number of recording electrodes (or number of coils for MEG).
+- 1. The time resolution of fMRI image sequences is very low (for example approximately two frames/s), whereas complete EEG bandwidth can be viewed using EEG or MEG signals. - 2.
+Many types of mental activities, brain disorders and malfunctions of the brain cannot be registered using fMRI since their effect on the level of blood oxygenation is low. - 3.
+The accessibility to fMRI (and currently to MEG) systems is limited and costly. - 4.
+The spatial resolution of EEG, however, is limited to the number of recording electrodes (or number of coils for MEG).

 The first electrical neural activities were registered using simple galvanometers.
 In order to magnify very fine variations of the pointer a mirror was used to reflect the light projected to the galvanometer on the wall.
 The d'Arsonval galvanometer later featured a mirror mounted on a movable coil and the light focused on the mirror was reflected when a current passed the coil.
-The capillary electrometer was introduced by Lippmann and Marey [39].
+The capillary electrometer was introduced by Lippmann and Marey [44].
 The string galvanometer, as a very sensitive and more accurate measuring instrument, was introduced by Einthoven in 1903.
 This became a standard instrument for a few decades and enabled photographic recording.

-More recent EEG systems consist of a number of delicate electrodes, a set of differential amplifiers (one for each channel) followed by filters [27], and needle (pen)-type registers.
+More recent EEG systems consist of a number of delicate electrodes, a set of differential amplifiers (one for each channel) followed by filters [31], and needle (pen) type registers.
 The multichannel EEGs could be plotted on plane paper or paper with a grid.
-Soon after this system came to the market, researchers started looking for a computerized system, which could digitize and store the signals.
+Soon after this system came to the market, researchers started looking for a computerised system, which could digitise and store the signals.
 Therefore, to analyse EEG signals it was soon understood that the signals must be in digital form.
 This required sampling, quantization, and encoding of the signals.
 As the number of electrodes grows the data volume, in terms of the number of bits, increases.

-The computerized systems allow variable settings, stimulations, and sampling frequency, and some are equipped with simple or advanced signal processing tools for processing the signals.
+The computerised systems allow variable settings, stimulations, and sampling frequency, and some are equipped with simple or advanced signal processing tools for processing the signals.

 The conversion from analogue to digital EEG is performed by means of multichannel analogue-to-digital converters (ADCs).
 Fortunately, the effective bandwidth for EEG signals is limited to approximately 100 Hz.
-For many applications this bandwidth may be considered to be even half of this value.
-Therefore, a minimum frequency of 200 samples/s (to satisfy the Nyquist criterion) is often enough for sampling the EEG signals.
+For many applications this bandwidth may be considered even half of this value.
+Therefore, a minimum frequency of 200 Hz (to satisfy the Nyquist criterion) is often enough for sampling the EEG signals.
 In some applications where a higher resolution is required for representation of brain activities in the frequency domain, sampling frequencies of up to 2000 sample/s may be used.